antvis/G2Plot/site/docs/api/plots/violin.en.md

 <description>**optional** _'smooth'|'hollow'|'hollow-smooth'_</description>

 The shape of violin geometry.
 Could be 'smooth', 'hollow' or 'hollow-smooth'.
-Defaults to rough, solid voilins.
+Defaults to rough, solid violins.

 #### violinStyle